Learn Before

-Adjusted R-Squared is a version of R-Squared that adjusted for the number of predictors (independent variables) in a model.
-As we know, R2R^2 always increase if we adding more predictors.
-This Adjusted R-Squared has an advantage over the normal R-Squared metric because it accounts for statistical shrinkage and the normal R-Squared meter tends to hurt more when more independent variables occur in the system.
-This adjusted R-square allows us to do predictors selection and can be a metrics for forward/backward selection.
+Adjusted R-Squared is a version of R-Squared that is adjusted for the number of predictors (independent variables) in a model.
+As we know, always increases if we add more predictors.
+Adjusted R-Squared has an advantage over the normal R-Squared metric because it accounts for statistical shrinkage, and the normal R-Squared metric tends to hurt more when more independent variables occur in the system.
+This allows us to do predictor selection and can be a metric for forward or backward selection.

 0